Qatar entry requirements for Spain passport holders

 Spanish passport holders get a visa on arrival in Qatar, valid for 30 days.
 This has been the case since 2023, making it straightforward for tourism or short business trips.
 Just show up at Hamad International Airport with your passport and a return ticket.

 Spanish passport holders get a free 30-day visa on arrival at Hamad International Airport.
-Hand over your passport at the visa counter before immigration — they stamp it on the spot.
-No advance application needed.Apply online
+Hand over your passport at the immigration counter — they stamp you in with no fee.
+Overstaying costs 200 QAR per day, payable at the airport before departure.Apply online

 Required